 Terms / Reporting / Progress Reports

-1. Teachers will comment on major/significant assignments within PowerSchool.
+Teachers will comment on major/significant assignments within PowerSchool.
 This could include such assignments as lab reports, essays and unit exams.
 These comments can be found by clicking on the score obtained on an assignment.

-3. Teachers/School Administration will send out reminders monthly asking parents to check PowerSchool to ensure parents are up to date on their child’s progress.
+Teachers/School Administration will send out reminders monthly asking parents to check PowerSchool to ensure parents are up to date on their child’s progress.

-4. At any time, teachers can print off a progress report if you would like a paper copy to review progress to date.
+At any time, teachers can print off a progress report if you would like a paper copy to review progress to date.

-While we hope that this modified reporting process will give parents a better idea of their child's academic progress, we still want to see parents at interviews as we put a high value on face to face communication.
+While we hope that this modified reporting process will give parents a better idea of their child's academic progress, we still want to see parents at interviews as we put a high value on a face to face communication.

 The table below lists the reporting terms and interview dates.

-|2017/2018||Term 1||Term 2||Term 3|
+|2021/2022||Term 1||Term 2||Term 3|

-It is our hope that online communication will increase parent participation in your children's education, which in turn increases students’ interest in their learning.
+We hope that online communication will increase parent participation in your children's education, which in turn increases students’ interest in their learning.
 Online communication has proven to increase parents’ understanding of classroom procedures, philosophies, academic progress, and policies.
 Parents then feel more involved in their child's school and more connected to the teacher.
 In general, online communication improves parents’ attitudes toward conferencing with the school.

-As always, parents are encouraged to drop in any time.
 If you have any questions in regards to reporting, please do not hesitate to contact your child's TAG teacher or school administration.